Rotimiiam/sass-portfolio/README.md

-# Sass Portfolio Tutorial
+# Sass Portfolio
-This is part of my Sass tutorial on YouTube.
+This is my sass portfolio at tenordesigns.com.ng